funbiscuit/curvedetect/README.md

 `y=x^2+50*x*sin(x/10); x=0:100`
 First sample is the rotated screenshot of this curve, second sample is photo of curve, that was tuned in image editor.
 Tuning was just color correction, levels and a bit of blur.
-On verification images blue solid line - original, red dotted line - processed with curvedetect.
+On verification images blue solid line - original, red dashed line - processed with curvedetect.
+Even for data from photo of graph relative error is less than 5% and this error mainly comes from perspective distortions by phone camera.

 Dependencies
 ------------